 Three Chaplin silent comedies "A Dog's Life", "Shoulder Arms", and "The Pilgrim" are strung together to form a single feature length film.
 Chaplin provides new music, narration, and a small...
 See full summary »

-Charlie's Tramp character finds himself at a circus where he is promptly gets chased around by the police who think he is a pickpocket.
-Running into the bigtop, he is an accidental sensation with his hilarious efforts to elude the police.
-The ringmaster/owner immediately hires him, but discovers the Tramp cannot be funny on purpose, so he takes advantage of the situation by making the Tramp a janitor just happens to always in the Bigtop at showtime.
-Unaware of this exploitation, the Tramp falls for the owner's lovely acrobatic daughter, who is abused by her father.
-His chances seem good, until a dashing rival comes in and Charlies feels he has to compete with him.
+The Tramp finds himself at a circus where he is promptly chased around by the police who think he is a pickpocket.
+Running into the Bigtop, he is an accidental sensation with his hilarious efforts to elude the police.
+The circus owner immediately hires him, but discovers that the Tramp cannot be funny on purpose, so he takes advantage of the situation by making the Tramp a janitor who just happens to always be in the Bigtop at showtime.
+Unaware of this exploitation, the Tramp falls for the owner's lovely acrobatic stepdaughter, who is abused by her father.
+His chances seem good, until a dashing rival comes in and Charlie feels he has to compete with him.
 Written by

 Kenneth Chisholm <firstname.lastname@example.org>

 Alternately touching and hilarious; one of Chaplin's finest achievements

 Although movie buffs seldom mention `The Circus' in the same breath as Charlie Chaplin's more touted masterpieces (`City Lights,' `Modern Times,' `The Gold Rush'), this film contains some of his best work manifested in a number of ingenious sequences.
 Chaplin once again dons the role of the tramp, this time having all sorts of adventures (and misadventures) under the big top.